Tax and Home EV Charging Reimbursement

 - A rate for drivers who cannot charge at home and rely on public charging

-The distinction is based on the driver’s charging access, not on tracing individual charging sessions orallocating specific kWh to specific journeys.
+The distinction is based on the driver’s charging access, not on tracing individual charging sessions or allocating specific kWh to specific journeys.
+This means the same rate will apply to the driver at all times unless they undergo a signifcant change such as moving house or having a home EV charge point installed.

 AMAP explained